BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_11.md

 You will be asked more questions, but if this is your first playthrough of V13.5, you will not be able to give the answers.

-You'll then be whisked away to the Somnium Mall.
+You'll then be whisked away to the Somniam Mall.

 !battle(["??? & ???",:MASKEDDUO,0], "Short-Circuit Field")